Two thousand nineteen marks the 20th anniversary of the creation of the last band Ben ever played in: Big People!

 The owner of the destroyed complex joined in the search for long-term housing solutions, too, making it a priority to take care of his former residents.

 A neighboring superintendent set up a Brighton Fire Victims Fund at a local bank to field monetary donations.
-The balance of approximately $2,500 was evenly distributed among victims after February 28, 1980.
+The balance of approximately $2,500 (about $7,900 today) was evenly distributed among victims after February 28, 1980.

 In January of 1980, the Brighton-Allston Clergy Association announced it would be holding a “Fire Dance” benefit and buffet to raise funds for those still without a permanent home.
-The successful event brought in over $4,000, and was used to purchase appliances, furniture, and other staples for the families.
+The successful event brought in over $4,000 (about $12,600 today), and was used to purchase appliances, furniture, and other staples for the families.

 A tangible sense of love and support blanketed the victims of the fire.
 One resident felt that the disaster may have been “a gift from God” because it forced people to get to connect.
 He was quoted in the Allston Brighton Citizen Item as saying, “Previously we were all strangers but as a result of the fire we found out that they weren’t strangers, but friends I hadn’t met.”